bcash/Really-Big-Files/README.md

 * A subdirectory called `plugin-name` that represents the core plugin file.

 ## Installation

+### WordPress Directory

+RBF is not yet available in the WordPress directory.
+Approval is pending.

+### ZIP file Upload

+1. Download the [zip file](https://github.com/bcash/Really-Big-Files/blob/master/really-big-files.zip) from this repo
+1. Sign in to your WP Dashboard.
+2. Click "Plugins"
+3. Click "Upload"
+4. Select the really-big-files.zip file, click "Install Now"
+5. Click "Activate Plugin"

+### Manual Installation

 1. Copy the `plugin-name` directory into your `wp-content/plugins` directory
 2. Navigate to the *Plugins* dashboard page